8 out of 10 times when someone asks me if I have a partner, my answer pisses them off.

 Human beings like to label stuff.
 We want to understand things .
 And it can be frustrating if we don’t find the correct word for something.
 (Dammit, how do you call those bars the cashier puts in between every customer to know where the next person’s groceries start?
 Or those plastic things at the end of your shoelaces?)

-We can try to fix that situation by creating more and more labels to include all the shades of grey but that’s a never-ending process.
+We can try to fix that situation by creating more and more labels to include every the shades of pink…but that’s a never-ending process.
 Because if you want, you can always go deeper.
 (That’s what she said.)

-While this obviously shows the use of labels can be a good thing, when it comes to relationships they also have a very big down side I’m sure you already have experienced in some way:
+While this obviously shows the use of labels can be a good thing, when it comes to relationships they also have a very big downside.
+Which I’m sure you already have experienced in some way:

 When using labels, we skip a very important part of the communication process.